lokesh985003/lokesh-419-advanced-eda-python-task-2/README.md

 ## 📂 Project Structure

-All assignment programs are organized inside one folder:
+All assignment programs are organized inside a structured folder:

 ```